Description

 Black Trail

 - The 29km black is graded black/severe.
-This is a challenging, long, and technical epic ride, taking in some of the remoter parts of Glentress Forest, and should only be attempted by experienced riders with expert technical skills.
+This is a challenging, long, and technical epic ride, taking in some of the remotest parts of Glentress Forest, and should only be attempted by experienced riders with expert technical skills.

 Glentress Masterplan Trails